Report a breach

 - competent authorities

-It does not deal with breaches relating to consumer protection or the implementation of anti-money laundering rules.
+The ECB is not competent to deal with breaches relating to consumer protection or the implementation of anti-money laundering rules.

 The relevant Union law for the purposes of the BRM comprises the material rules relating to the prudential supervision of credit institutions that the ECB applies when carrying out the tasks conferred on it by the Single Supervisory Mechanism (SSM) Regulation.
 These rules are composed of directly applicable regulations such as the Capital Requirements Regulation (CRR).
 When directives are considered relevant Union law, the national implementations of these directives are also considered to be relevant Union law, e.g. national implementations of the Capital Requirements Directive IV (CRD IV).
 Furthermore, where directly applicable regulations grant options to Member States, the national legislation exercising those options is considered to be relevant Union law.
 ECB regulations, such as the SSM Framework Regulation and ECB decisions, are also considered to be relevant Union law.